 - Pregnancy snoring can also be an indication of gestational diabetes.
 You might want to take a glucose tolerance test to rule out this possibility.

-- Another risk could be an IUGR (intrauterine growth restriction) leading to smaller babies with developmental delays.
-This can be managed with regular ultrasound screening.
+- Another risk could be an IUGR (intrauterine growth restriction), leading to smaller babies with developmental delays.
+This can be managed with a regular ultrasound screening.

 - Snoring can also lead to preeclampsia, which is a serious issue leading to premature birth and sometimes can be fatal too.